Optimal Scheduling of Electricity and Water in Renewable-Colocated Desalination Plants: WDP Framework and Dispatch Problem

 The profit-maximizing WDP transacts with the electric utility, which charges the WDP based on its net electricity exchange function $z: \mbbR_+\times \mbbR_+ \rightarrow \mbbR$, given by

 The electric utility charges the WDP as an industrial customer under a net energy metering tariff, as

 where the parameters $(\pi^{+}, \pi^-) \in \mathbb{R}_+$ represent the import and export prices, respectively, and $\pi^0 \in \mathbb{R}$ the non-volumetric fixed charge.
 To avoid utility death spirals and risk-free arbitrage by the WDP, we assume $\pi^{+} \geq \pi^-$.
 A special case of (\ref{eq:ElectricPayment}) is when the WDP faces a single price ($\pi^{+} = \pi^-$), e.g., an WDP facing LMPs as in competitive electricity markets.
+From (\ref{eq:ElectricPayment}), the WDP is a {\em power-importer} (IM) if $z>0$, {\em power-exporter} (EX) if $z<0$, and {\em power-balanced} (NZ) if $z=0$.